Fun Zermatt Activities in Winter

 Matterhorn Glacier Paradise

 Going up to Gornergrat, at just over three thousand meters in height, you will see some stunning views all around you.
 It’s a breathtaking panorama.
 Matterhorn Glacier Paradise is one of the best places to visit in Zermatt in the winter.

 The views that you will get at almost four thousand meters are unbeatable.

 The summit lift will take you to the highest viewing platform in the Alps, which is at an elevation of 3,900 meters.
 You can turn full circle and see an amazing panorama of 38 peaks, including mountains in Italy, France, and Switzerland.

-There is a restaurant at the top that offers amazing views with your meal if you want to stop and relax for a bit.
-Afterward, you are very close to the Glacier Palace, which is a really cool museum of sorts.
+A restaurant at the top offers amazing views with your meal if you want to stop and relax for a bit.
+Afterward, you are very close to the Glacier Palace, a really cool museum of sorts.
 Housed inside of a glacier, you’ll find ice crystals and ice sculptures once you enter.